 What you need to know about coronavirus right now

-Here's what you need to know about coronavirus: U.S. central bank jumps in
+Here's what you need to know about coronavirus: Fed misfire?
+Others resist pressure to act

-The Fed cut interest rates by half a percentage point on Tuesday in an attempt to stem the economic fallout from the coronavirus epidemic.
-Stock markets, which began factoring in central bank responses on Monday, fell.
-Analysts and investors are questioning if the Fed's booster will be enough in the long run if the virus continues to spread.
+Central bankers from Tokyo to Frankfurt are under growing market pressure to follow the U.S. Federal Reserve's 0.5 percentage point rate cut - even if the surprise move on Tuesday fell way short of its aim of shoring up confidence in the economy.
+Sources close to the European Central Bank say policymakers want to hold out until its scheduled meeting on March 12 and in the meantime are focusing on what bankers should do if panic-stricken euro zone citizens start to stockpile cash.

-Meanwhile, the G7 released a statement vowing to use "all appropriate tools" to combat risks to the global economy.
-The spread
+The Bank of England is on a similar line.
+Its chief Mark Carney has insisted there would not be a one-size-fits-all approach and that fiscal measures - read tax cuts - would have to be part of the response in some places.
+The British budget is due on March 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)